Zandrr/Zandrr.github.io/_posts/2014-04-26-Introduction-to_APIs.md

 then we would make our request like this: "https://yoda.p.mashape.com/yoda?*thing*=I%20love%20lumpy%20space".

 4) req.query.sentence?
 What the hell is that?
 We're telling our app on request to look at the query string.
-Within that querystring give us the value of *sentence*.
+Within that query string give us the value of *sentence*.
 This is whatever you typed into your URL!

 5)  Next we need to add the headers.
 This is extra data associated with our request that tells it how to act, or passes along authentication information.
 Since we're using mashape, their APIs expect an "X-MASHAPE-KEY", so we pass it along in the headers.
 Best practice, we would not expose our API key, but for the scope of this tutorial, don't worry about it.
 We also tell it to Accept text/plain.
 This means that our API should only accept plain text.